 Result and Discussion.
 This part consists of the research results and how they are discussed.
 The results obtained from the research have to be supported by sufficient data.
 The research results and the discovery must be the answers, or the research hypothesis stated previously in the introduction part.
 The following components should be covered in the discussion: How do your results relate to the original question or objectives outlined in the Introduction section (what/how)?
 Do you provide interpretation scientifically for each of your results or findings presented (why)?
 Are your results consistent with what other investigators have reported (what else)?
 Or are there any differences?

 References.
 The literature listed in the References contains only the sources referenced or included in the article.
-Please use Reference Manager Applications like Mendeley, Zotero, etc. Referral sources should provide 80% of journal articles, proceedings, or research results from the last five years.
-Writing techniques bibliography, using the system cites Harvard.
+Please use Mendeley as a Reference Manager Application.
+Referral sources should provide 80% of journal articles, proceedings, or research results from the last five - ten years.
+Writing techniques bibliography, using citation style American Psychological Association (APA) 7th Edition.